chillibasket/processing-grapher/README.md

 1. Serial terminal monitor
 	1. Connect to any serial port at any baud rate
 	1. Send and receive serial communication
-	1. Record the communication as a comma delimited file
+	1. Record all received messages in a text file
 	1. Change the colour of lines containing specific tags
 1. Live Graphing
 	1. Plot real-time data obtained from serial device on a graph